We are booking Private Tours for 2026 and Beyond!

 Major Historical Sites Covered:

-Lexington Battle Green/Landmarks, Battle Road/Minuteman National Historical Park, Louisa May Alcott’s Orchard House, and Old North Bridge/Concord.
+• Lexington Battle Green/Landmarks, Battle Road/Minuteman National Historical Park, Louisa May Alcott’s Orchard House, and Old North Bridge/Concord.

-On the 1-1.5 hour long Private Battle Green Walking Tour, our expert guide in colonial dress will take you across this National Historic Landmark.
+On this 1-1.5 hour long walking tour, our expert guide in colonial dress will take you across this National Historic Landmark.
 You will learn about the notable sites and historic houses around Lexington Battle Green, where “the first blood was spilt in the dispute with Great Britain”, as George Washington wrote in his diary.
 As a private tour, enjoy a personalized and in-depth experience with our guides that can be suited to your interests and schedule with advanced request.

 It is considered consecrated ground, both for the blood that was shed on it and for the militiamen who are interred here.